• Skip to primary navigation

 Topping

-Lastly, to make the topping, melt the dark chocolate on the stove top, over low heat.
+1. Melt the dark chocolate on the stove top, over low heat.
 Once melted, turn off the heat and mix in the nut butter.
-I used almond butter but any nut or seed butter works.
-In fact, you could even substitute with coconut cream.

 chocolate topping